From Trope to Table

 Heroic transformation: descriptive beats, not prescriptive rails

-The hero cycle is useful when treated as a natural rhythm rather than forced mandate.
-The familiarity of the pattern makes it seem like it “rhymes.”
-I often refer to this sort of narrative “rightness” as symmetry.
+The hero cycle is useful when treated as a natural rhythm rather than a forced mandate.
+Familiarity makes the pattern seem to “rhyme.”
+I often refer to this kind of narrative “rightness” as symmetry.
 The pieces fit.

 It fails when treated as iron law.
 In writing, rigid beat compliance produces hollow scenes that exist to satisfy template timing rather than causal necessity.
-In RPGs, rigid compliance undermines agency by turning sessions into delivery vehicles for predetermined moments, and it undermines interest by rote replication without understanding what the pattern is meant to do.
+In RPGs, rigid compliance undermines agency by turning sessions into delivery vehicles for predetermined moments.
+It also dulls interest through rote replication that ignores what the pattern is meant to do.

 Use the hero cycle the way you use any trope: as a handle for choice and consequence, not a checklist for the “correct” story.